redrumgato/lumpenradio/content/shows/the-butter-hours.md

 SCOTT BUFIS: Author of the comic book series, Esoteric Dialogue, Scott enjoys tales and topics of the strange and the otherworldly.
 He is a fan of the art of record finding and compiles sets of sounds that lace together and mold moods.
 He is a Floridian who has found a place in Chicago.

 ERIC STREICHERT: Eric is a Musician/Writer living in Chicago and recent graduate from DePaul's Masters program in Writing and Publishing.
-He performs with local acts {{< ext "Thin Hymns" "http://thinhymns.bandcamp.com/" />}}, {{< ext "Manual Cinema" "http://manualcinema.com/" />}}, and {{< ext "Color Card" "http://colorcard.bandcamp.com/" />}}.
+He performs with local acts [Thin Hymns](http://thinhymns.bandcamp.com/), [Manual Cinema](http://manualcinema.com/), and [Color Card](http://colorcard.bandcamp.com/).
 He has Florida origins.
 He bartends.
 His astrological spirit animal is the turtle, same as John Dillinger.

 ### THE BUTTER HOURS